escttsalo/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    - session keeps track of the user's credentials on the server end to verify their credentials on the site.
+Could be used to maintain them logged in and return them to the section of page.
+    - tokens keep track of the user's credentials in the client side to prove their identity when the webpage is reloaded or they are logged out.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    - helps us hash passwords before they are stored in the database
 3. How are unit tests different from integration and end-to-end testing?
+    - unit tests are used to test functionality separate from the rest of the app.
+    - end-to-end is everything checked from end to end.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    - makes us think of how the functions and features are going to operate and how they're going to look like as a final product all before we even write them.